 If you’re dating a pilot, you can also count on being treated like royalty on flights.
 Flight attendants are especially attentive to the needs of friends and family of the staff onboard.
 They make sure you get the VIP treatment irrespective of whether you are flying business class or economy.
 So, expect to have more choices in meals and complimentary treats.
 These small indulgences can make a long trip comfortable and pleasant.

 Related Reading: 9 Expert Tips To Figure Out What Do You Want In A Relationship

 5. Ideal work-life balance

 In the post-pandemic world, when almost everyone is working from home, the distinction between work life and personal life is more blurred than ever.
-Frequent calls from the office and the hustle to reach targets before deadlines getting in the way of quality time is one of the biggest reasons for arguments amongst couples.
+Frequent calls from the office and the hustle to reach targets before deadlines getting in the way of quality time are one of the biggest reasons for arguments among couples.
 Pilots, on the other hand, are completely cut off from the world except for contact with air traffic control while on the job.

 The 5 Cons Of Dating A Pilot

 While aviation sounds like a great industry, it’s unlike most other professions where one can change jobs easily.
 Being a pilot is a niche profession.
 If they face any setbacks like ill health, the consequences are far-reaching and could mean great shifts in their personal lives.
 The following are some of the cons to consider if you are dating a pilot: